naggie/sd01/README.md

 ## Message

-A host emits a sd01 message at least every 60 seconds.
+A host emits a sd01 message every 5 to 60 seconds.
 If an announcer has not seen the sd01 message for 600 seconds, the host is considered non-existent.

 ```